We may receive compensation when you click on links to products from our partners.

 Doing your preparation beforehand will ensure that you nail whatever activity you’re undertaking.
 For example, if you’re playing poker, you need to ensure that you understand “poker math.”
 If you’re preparing for a job interview, you need to understand the job, the people with whom you’re meeting, the company and what benefits you’ll bring to the role.
 Here are some strategies you can take from poker that will help you nail your next interview.

-If you’re going to a job interview, most people will read up on the company and the job description.
-So, to stand out, you need to find a competitive advantage.
-In other words, something that other people aren’t doing.
+When preparing for a job interview, most individuals will research the company and job description.
+However, to truly stand out, you must find a competitive advantage – something that sets you apart from other candidates.